Agent Foskett Academy β€’ Learn KQL β€’ Microsoft Defender XDR

 🧠 KQL is how investigators ask questions of data.

-Agent Foskett Academy focuses on practical investigations, Defender XDR hunting and learning how to follow the evidence inside Microsoft telemetry.
+Agent Foskett Academy focuses on practical investigations, Defender XDR hunting, Sentinel SOC workflows and learning how to follow the evidence inside Microsoft telemetry.

 Contact GEMXIT β†’